creideiki/fimfic2pdf/README.md

 ```

 `fimfic2pdf` will create a directory with the story ID as name, download the EPUB version of the story to that directory, unpack it to HTML, parse the HTML, transform it to LaTeX, and run `xelatex` to generate a PDF.

+If called with multiple story IDs, it will also write a LaTeX file that collects them into an anthology in the current working directory, and run `xelatex` on it instead.

 If you change any formatting options and want to rerun transformation with the new options, use the `-t` flag.